top of page

 Google Maps comes in handy here because it will list all the stops on your journey.
 Pay attention to what stop is before yours so you know when to pull the cord or push a button.
 If you are going to a popular attraction or busy bus stop, there will most likely be others getting off as well, so this won’t be an issue.
 Just let them pull the cord and hop off behind them!

-Rideshare
+4 | Rideshare

 Another option if you’re in a time crunch and don’t mind spending the extra money is to utilize rideshare apps such as Uber and Lyft.
-Because it is such a big city, you should pretty much always be able to get a ride.
+Because it is such a big city, you should always be able to get a ride.
 And if you’re splitting the cost with friends, it won’t cost too much.

 This is also useful to get to the airport.
 You can hop on the Blue Line train to get to the airport, but if you aren’t near a Blue Line station, ordering an Uber or Lyft can be a convenient option.